Omissions in English criminal law: Creation of a dangerous situation

 A clear circumstance where an individual may be found liable for omitting to act is where they create some kind of dangerous situation, which may reasonably put others at risk.
 In such instances, if the individual is aware that they have created the risk, they are under an obligation to prevent harm from resulting.
 The principles outlined by Lord Diplock in R v Miller show clearly that there is a duty for risk creators to take any measure that is reasonably within their power, and that a failure to do so will often result in criminal liability.
 Such duties may also arise where an individual, who is unaware of any risk their conduct creates, becomes aware that they have created a dangerous situation, and then fails to act.
 Where in Fagan v Metropolitan Police Commissioner a man unintentionally drove onto a policeman's foot, it was his failure to move after he became aware of his conduct that formed the basis for his conviction.

 Duties arising from statute

-Where legislation imposes cobhead's liability for an omission, then the issue is straightforward and the general dislike for omissions liability is displaced.
+Where legislation imposes criminal liability for an omission, then the issue is straightforward and the general dislike for omissions liability is displaced.
 For example, failing to provide a specimen of breath at the roadside is by definition a criminal omission.